danidee10/danidee10.github.io/_posts/django/2018-01-13-realtime-django-5.markdown

 The `queue_name` is generated randomly by `RabbitMQ` because we called `queue_declare` without passing in a name.

 There are different ways of consuming messages off a channel.
-You can use callbacks or consume manually with a `for loop` we went with the second option.
-We also have some unnecessary exception handling at this point but don't worry you'll see why
+You can use callbacks or consume manually with a `for loop`. we went with the second option so we can gracefully handle exceptions that might occur when we try to send the message down to the client.
+This will make more sense when we finally implement the WebSocket.

 `channel.basic_ack(method_frame.delivery_tag)` acknowledges that the client succesfully received the message and it can be removed from the queue.
-Without acknowledging the message, it would remain on the queue.
+If a message is not acknowledged it would remain on the queue until the queue itself is deleted.

 For more info about method frames and the different types of frames check out the RabbitMQ docs.